HorizonChaser12/WeatherApp/README.md

 ## Features

 Update-1:
--**Updated UI:** Made the whole UI from looking minimal to a little more eye catching.
+- **Updated UI:** Made the whole UI from looking minimal to a little more eye catching.
 - **Animated Icons:** Added more icons for night and day time in different Weather Conditions.
 - **Time and Date:** Remade the logic for fetching time so that it can use the API rather than the current time.
 - **A little addition:** Added a weather related quote to enhance the user experience which gets changed as per the weather.